China's Xi Jinping to meet US leaders on Wednesday, sources say - ExBulletin

 Foreign companies are trying to reconcile Chinese leaders' public overtures toward overseas investment with the implementation of a broader anti-espionage law, raids on consulting firms and due diligence companies , and exit bans.

-“The lack of press for Li Qiang during the two sessions and meetings with foreign leaders at the China Development Forum shows that Xi is truly in charge,” said Alfred Wu, associate professor at the school of politics public Lee Kuan Yew in Singapore.
+“The lack of press for Li Qiang during the two sessions and meetings with foreign leaders at the China Development Forum shows that Xi is very much in charge,” said Alfred Wu, associate professor at the school of politics public Lee Kuan Yew in Singapore.

 “Xi authorizes everything and Li Qiang does not want to overshadow his boss,” he added.